actris-cloudnet/dataportal-docs/netcdf.md

 <ul>
   <li>An error/sensitivity variable may be a function of all, some or none of
-  the dimensions used by the corresponding meteorological variable.
-For example, a random error might vary with <tt>time</tt> and <tt>height</tt>, while a bias might be a constant value for the whole file, indicating the expected accuracy of the calibration of the instrument from which the meteorological variable was derived (so therefore needing no dimensions).
+  the dimensions used by the corresponding geophysical variable.
+For example, a random error might vary with <tt>time</tt> and <tt>height</tt>, while a bias might be a constant value for the whole file, indicating the expected accuracy of the calibration of the instrument from which the geophysical variable was derived (so therefore needing no dimensions).
 In the case of radar, the sensitivity of radar reflectivity is predominantly a function of <tt>height</tt>, as will be parameters derived from it.</li>
   <li>
-    The <tt>units</tt> of the error/sensitivity variable would typically be the same as those of the meteorological variable.
+    The <tt>units</tt> of the error/sensitivity variable would typically be the same as those of the geophysical variable.
 However, for errors and biases, two additional units are permissible:
     <dl>
       <dt><tt>%</tt></dt>